 Appeals Attorneys in Chicago

-Gordon & Perlut, LLC concentrate in the practice of family law, and are well suited to assist you in an appeal of any decision of a Circuit Court within our state.
+Gordon & Perlut, LLC concentrates on the practice of family law and are well suited to assist you in an appeal of any decision of a Circuit Court within our state.

-The most important issue to remember is that a Notice of Appeal must be filed within 30 days of the entry of a final Order.
+The most important issue to remember is that a Notice of Appeal must be filed within 30 days of the entry of a Final Order.
 This does not mean that the appeal must be filed within 30 days, but rather that a simple Notice of Appeal is required.
-If a timely Notice is not filed in the proper time, the right to an appeal is waived and the Circuit Court Order or Judgment will stand.
+If timely notice is not filed in the proper time, the right to an appeal is waived and the Circuit Court Order or Judgment will stand.

 Need an Appeals Attorney for your case?

 Email our experienced Appeals Attorneys in Chicago at Gordon & Perlut, LLC or call 312.360.0250 or 847.329.0101 now to look over your case and help you win your appeal.